nodelogicau/coucal/README.md

 # Coucal

-A command framework for calendaring, scheduling and resource management
+A headless Calendar User Agent (CUA) that provides essential functionality for calendaring, journalimg and team collaboration.

 ## Overview

-Coucou is a command-based tool for creating and managing calendar events, tasks and resource availability.

-In its simplest form, Coucou may be used as a command-line tool to create and share calendar and resource information across a wide variety of collaboration tools and platforms.

-As an API it becomes a powerful backend to booking, scheduling and engagement web applications.
-With built-in features such as email invites and notifications, and synchronization with backend systems, the possibilities
+Coucal is designed to provide backend functionality for a wide variety of calendar, task and workflow applications.
+If you consider the current landscape of calendaring and work management applications you will see that for a long time it has been dominated by a few major products that have opinionated approaches to team collaboration.
+Coucal is provided to hopefully provide an alternative to how you build and customise your collaborative tooling and work management processes.

 ## Features